umd-mith/sg-data/data/intro/clean/introduction.md

-        conjecture and print that letter as if it were completely formed in the manuscript (see, e.g., pages 72--73 in this edition, line 31, where there is enough of an incomplete "u" in the canceled word in manuscript to warrant my transcription of "recou recourse"---in this case, MWS apparently trailed off because she was unsatisfied by the slightly misformed "re" in her first attempt).
+        conjecture and print that letter as if it were completely formed in the manuscript (see, e.g., pages 72--73 in this edition, line 31, where there is enough of an incomplete "u" in the canceled word in manuscript to warrant my transcription of "~~recou~~ recourse"---in this case, MWS apparently trailed off because she was unsatisfied by the slightly misformed "re" in her first attempt).